ivanoats/whm_xml_api_ruby/README.txt

 A ruby wrapper to the WHM XML API.
 WHM stands for Web Host Manager and is able to create/provision new cPanel web hosting accounts and other related functions.

+API is not finalized, please use with caution.

 == FEATURES/PROBLEMS:

 * list accounts, list packages, create accounts, change passwords, etc